Murder of Georgann Hawkins: Presumed discovery of remains

-Ted Bundy

 Bundy's 1989 confession

-In an effort to avoid the electric chair, Ted Bundy confessed the details of Hawkins abduction and murder to detective Robert Keppel.
+In an effort to avoid the electric chair, Ted Bundy confessed the details of Hawkins' abduction and murder to detective Robert Keppel.
 Bundy stated that he approached Hawkins in the alley limping along on crutches and dropping his briefcase as a ruse.
 He asked Hawkins for assistance with carrying his briefcase to his car, which was located in a parking lot that was 160 yards north of the alley.
-Thinking that the strange man was really injured, Hawkins agreed to help him.
+Thinking that Bundy was really injured, Hawkins agreed to help him.
 As she bent over to put Bundy's briefcase into his car, he grabbed a crowbar that he had hidden beforehand, knocked Hawkins out with a single blow to the head, pushed her into his car, and sped off.
 Bundy claimed that while driving, Hawkins regained consciousness and started to incoherently talk about her Spanish test, believing he had taken her to tutor her for her exam.
 In response, he again knocked Hawkins unconscious with his crowbar.

 Once at the secluded location, allegedly located near Lake Sammamish, Bundy took an unconscious Hawkins out of his car and strangled her to death with an old piece of rope.
 He then claims to have severed her head when returning to the site three days later and buried it in the woods on a rocky hillside nearby.
 It's also been alleged that Bundy said that one of her femur bones had been discovered but unidentified, one mile east of an old railroad trestle just outside of Issaquah around the same time that the remains of Janice Ott and Denise Naslund had been found.
 This statement has never been confirmed.

 In his confession, Bundy also claimed that he ventured back to the parking lot on his bike the following afternoon, after the area around the alley had been secured off by law enforcement, in order to retrieve evidence.
-Bundy recovered the hooped earrings that were knocked off Hawkins ears after he had struck her with the crowbar, as well as one of her shoes that had fallen from her foot during her abduction.
-Peddling through the area, Bundy surreptitiously observed law enforcement officials a block away, and noticed that they had not yet examined the parking lot where he abducted Hawkins from.
+Bundy recovered the hooped earrings that were knocked off Hawkins's ears after he had struck her with the crowbar, as well as one of her shoes that had fallen from her foot during her abduction.
+Pedaling through the area, Bundy surreptitiously observed law enforcement officials a block away, and noticed that they had not yet examined the parking lot where he abducted Hawkins from.

 After Bundy's confession, Keppel and a team of Washington law enforcement went to the alleged area of the crime scene 14 years later in 1989.
 Despite the intensive search efforts that lasted several days, no remains of Hawkins were found and she is still listed as a missing person.